Photo by Sydney Akagi

 Immersed in the Pacific Northwest’s rainforest, my older siblings and parents knew the quench of community swollen with definite sustenance.
 For me, it was the innocence of giant mountains blushing at their Southwestern sunset, and the poetic immensity of the starry night that nourished me into this being.

 We are steeped in a specific slurry of climates, cultures, moments, commitments, whims — from a millennia of memories passed onto us by ancestors and dreamed up by those to come.
 When we let a bit of us seep out onto paper, canvas, panel, fiber — the vastness of our infinite selves finds a tangible form, indefinitely.
-That is art.
+And this is art.

 Kadusné

+“Kadusné” is the Tlingit name given to me by my mother.
+It is a verb, translating as “they are weaving”.
 As my daily rituals evolve to support deliberate creativity, I refer to my inner “diety”, or essential self, as Kadusné.
 Immediately, upon honoring the name and divine essence, the two personas yoke.
 The Ego tends to draw back, the ancestors step closer, and Kadusné can be found working.